papua-opensource/made-in-papua/README.md

 <p align="center">A curated awesome list of tech folks, communities and much more. by Papuan Coders</p>

-<p align="center">🌟 Interested in contributing?
+<p align="center">🌟 Interested in contributing or adding your own name?
 Please check our <a href="https://github.com/antheiz/made-in-papua/blob/master/contributing.md">contribution guidelines</a>.</p>

 ---